QGEP/docs/en/installation-guide/workstation.rst

-To tell a workstation, where the database is (on the local system or on a network server) you will have to create some files initially on every device on which you will have QGIS/QGEP running.
+To tell a workstation, where the database is (on the local system or on a network server) you will have to create some files initially on every device on which you will have QGIS/QGEP running (client).
 It is not required to do that on the server itself.

 These instructions depend on your operating system.